FlushingBaseball/ArmChairSaber/Readme.md

 ![Website](https://img.shields.io/website?url=https%3A%2F%2Farmchairsaber.onrender.com%2F)

 ## Armchair Sabermetrics / Armchair Baseball
-Javascript, React Python, Flask, Postgresql, SQLAlchemy, Bcyrpt.
+React, Python, Flask, Postgresql, SQLAlchemy, Bcyrpt.

-## Summary (Tl;DR)
+## Summary
-Put your predictive ability to the test, by submitting predictions on game outcomes against the userbase and predictive models.
-Watch games LIVE with pitch by pitch data from Spinrate and Exit Velo to Brake Angle.
+A competitive platform, for the statistical analysis of baseball, and the application of that analysis to predict the outcome of baseball games against other users.
+Predictions on a game close once it begins, and then the option to watch that game becomes available with stunning pitch by pitch metrics.
+Raise up the leaderboard and put your predictive ability to the test against other users and predictive models.

 ## Stats
 Query Advanced Sabermetrics, Career and Advanced Season stats on any player from 2022 and 2023.